2024 South Korean martial law crisis: Impeachment trial

-Release from arrest

-Yoon was released from the Seoul Detention Center on 8 March after the prosecutor-general chose not to appeal court orders canceling his detention.
-The DPK subsequently chided the prosecution as "one of Yoon's henchmen."
-The party then requested the resignation of Prosecutor General Shim Woo-jung for waiving the right to appeal the district court's decision to a higher court, calling the decision an "unacceptable display of leniency."
-However, the request was later rejected.

-Criticism about court's decision

-Judge Jee Kui-Youn(지귀연)'s decision is being criticised as being unlawful.
-This has led to a barrage of criticism against Judge Jee.

-Impeachment verdict
+Verdict

 Constitutional Court Acting Chief Justice Moon Hyung-bae reads the verdict upholding Yoon's impeachment and removal from office, 4 April 2025.

 On 4 April, the Constitutional Court convened to announce its impeachment verdict.
-In a televised verdict read by acting Chief Justice Moon Hyung-bae, the judges unanimously decided in a 8–0 decision to remove Yoon from office, citing his betrayal of the public trust and serious violations of the law which failed to protect the Constitution.
+In a televised verdict read by acting Chief Justice Moon Hyung-bae, the judges unanimously decided in an 8–0 decision to remove Yoon from office, citing his betrayal of the public trust and serious violations of the law which failed to protect the Constitution.
 The Court removed Yoon from office on the basis of the following violations during martial law on 3–4 December: